Lyda Ann Thomas

 Lyda Ann Thomas (née Quinn; November 20, 1936 – April 19, 2017) was an American politician and businesswoman.
-She was first elected in 2004 as Mayor of Galveston, Texas to succeed Roger Quiroga.
-She was the third female mayor of Galveston.
+She was first elected in 2004 as Mayor of Galveston to succeed Roger Reuben "Bo" Quiroga.
+She was the third female mayor of Galveston and served until 2010.

 Education and politics

 The eldest child of Arthur William and Lyda Kempner Quinn, she attended The Hockaday School in Dallas.
 She lived in New York City during the early years of her marriage from 1956 to 1972.
 She attended the University of Texas at Austin and pledged Kappa Kappa Gamma sorority, concluding her formal education at Columbia University.

 Elected to the Galveston City Council in 1998, she served her three-term limit.
 In 2004 she was elected Mayor of Galveston.
-Thomas proceeded to serve three terms as mayor, and stepped down in 2010 after reaching her a city-imposed term-limit.
+Thomas proceeded to serve three terms as mayor, and stepped down in 2010 after reaching her city-imposed term-limit.

 Hurricane Rita

 On September 20, 2005, during Hurricane Rita, Thomas declared a state of emergency and ordered an evacuation effective 6 PM the following day.
 When added to the panicked flight from Houston, this exacerbated the congestion in the area.
 She was however praised for her caution, receiving the 2007 National Blueprint Best Practices Award from the National Council on Readiness & Preparedness.